 The pieces that I took particular note of, where a pair of Overland P40s (labeled by them as the "AMD-103") in their as-delivered scheme that was a modification of the standard Phase 3 Amtrak paint - the stripes faded in a somewhat pixelated way towards the back of the carbody.
 There was also an Overland F40PH in Phase 3.

 All of them had low starting bids at just over $200 each.
-That was an attractive price point, as that isn't much higher than what plastic sells for (for a comparison point, look at what Rapido's price on their F40PH run this last year!), and one of the units already had DCC installed.
+That was an attractive price point, as that isn't much higher than what plastic sells for (for a comparison point, look at Rapido's asking price on their F40PH run this last year for a DC version, much less the DCC/sound edition!), and one of the units already had DCC installed.

 I talked myself into taking a flyer on all the models at the starting bid after I saw the the brass guide showed pricing into the $400 to $500 range.
 One of the P40s had a few blemishes on the paint, but as I intended to use them to run the Auto Train on the layout, it didn't bother me much at all.

 In a surprising turn of events, I was the opening and SOLE bid on each.